Planococcus citri: Impacts

 The citrus mealybug can live "on almost any flowering plant".
 It is considered a citrus pest with a preference for grapefruit, but it has been found on plants from almost 70 families.
-It is found on fruit, vegetable, and other food crops, including pineapple, sugar-apple, coconut, muskmelon, yam, figs, strawberry, sweet potato, mangoes, bananas, avocado, date palm, common guava, pomegranate, common pear, apple, eggplant, cacao tree, and soybean.
+It is found on fruit, vegetable, and other food crops, including pineapple, sugar-apple, coconut, melon, yam, figs, strawberry, sweet potato, mangoes, bananas, avocado, date palm, common guava, pomegranate, common pear, apple, eggplant, cacao tree, and soybean.
 It infests ornamental plants, including indoor plants, and it is common in greenhouses.
 It is found on Amaryllis, Begonia, Bougainvillea, Canna, Cyclamen, Impatiens, Narcissus, Nicotiana, cacti, coleus, croton, sedges, dahlias, spurges, gardenias, roses, and tulips.

 Adult females and nymphs suck sap with their piercing mouthparts.
 This leads to plant damage in the form of wilting and chlorosis of the foliage, leaf drop, stunted growth, and sometimes the death of the plant.
 Fruits such as oranges become lumpy and discolored when the insect feeds on them, and they may fall off the tree.
 Insects packed with harvested fruits continue to feed, causing more losses during shipping.
 The mealybug secretes honeydew, which coats leaves and fruits and causes the growth of sooty molds.
 A layer of mold can reduce the ability of a leaf to perform photosynthesis, and makes fruit unmarketable.
 The citrus mealybug is also a vector for plant viruses.